On Wednesday 13th May Kingsley Hall played host to an evening dedicated to the life and work of Muriel Lester

 There were stands showing the work of the Heritage Group and sale of Seth Koven’s book.

-Left Daphne Harris shows William Rhind the photos of her mother and brother
+Left Daphne Harris (nee Saville) shows William Rhind the photos of her mother and brother